Raw chicken is one of the scariest foods out there when it comes to how to store it.

 - Use the chicken within 3 months.

-This way, you’ll be able to keep all the chicken in the same container, but take out however much you need instead of having to thaw the whole thing.
+The reason for the pre-freezing step is to make sure all the chicken pieces don’t stick together in one big clump.
+This way, you’ll be able to keep all the chicken in the same bag, but take out however much you need instead of having to thaw the whole thing.

 Smaller cut-up bits of chicken won’t last as long as whole chicken breasts because they’re more susceptible to freezer burn.